Central Illinois' On-Line Broadcast Museum

 Another example of the "war" that existed between Midwest Television and its competitor based in Springfield, WICS/WCHU/WICD.
 This is from December 1963 and Broadcasting Magazine.

 News coverage of the JFK assassination, starting with the interruption of "As the World Turns" by Walter Cronkite during the first hour and ten minutes after the shooting occurred.
 Around 40 minutes into the period came the first of many unconfirmed reports from a Dallas affiliate reporter that Kennedy was dead.
-Finally, after over one hour the news anchor makes the sad official confirmation that Kennedy died 38 minutes earlier.
+Finally, after over one hour, the news anchor confirmed that Kennedy had died 38 minutes earlier.

 (YouTube)